marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

 ### Example

 The following example shows the **Documentation** element as a child element of an EntityType element.
-If the snippet below were in the CSDL content of an .edmx file, the contents of the **Summary** and **LongDescription** elements would appear in the Visual Studio **Properties** window when you click on the `Customer` entity type.
+If the snippet below were in the CSDL content of an .edmx file, the contents of the **Summary** and **LongDescription** elements would appear in the Visual Studio?**Properties** window when you click on the `Customer` entity type.

 ```
  <EntityType Name="Customer">